What is a Katie’s Krops Dinner?

 That very first night we came together to host a dinner was so very special.
 My friends and I, under the direction of our Head Chef Mr. McNeill prepared a wonderful meal.
 We were able to connect with the people that our gardens helped.
 We took to the kitchen, the majority of the volunteers only in the 6th grade.
 Mr. McNeill directed us on knife skills and food safety.
 The guests arrived, perhaps a little surprised to see such a young crew creating their meal.
 At the end of the night everyone in the kitchen knew that this was the start of something very special.

-Over four years have passed since that very first dinner.
+Over two years have passed since that very first dinner.
 The premise for the dinner stays the same.
 Every meal is based on the harvest from our gardens.
 We harvest the vegetables on the day we serve them, at the peak of nutrition.
-The meals are prepared and served by youth under the direction of Mr. McNeill or Chef Jim Gray.
+The meals are prepared and served by youth under the direction of Mr. McNeill, our dedicated Head Chef.
 Every volunteer who assists with the dinners spends time in the gardens helping to grow the food we serve.
-Katie's Krops Dinners are truly garden to table.
+Katie’s Krops Dinners are truly garden to table.

-Over the course of four years several things have changed.
-After overcoming several location changes we now serve our dinners at Summerville Baptist Church and have done so for three plus years.
+Over the course of two years several things have changed.
+After overcoming several location changes we now serve our dinners at Summerville Baptist Church.
 The parishioners have welcomed us with open arms and embraced the belief that youth can end hunger one vegetable garden at a time.
-The number of guests we now serve has grown to an average of 150 per dinner.
+The number of guest we now serve has grown to an average of 100 per dinner.
 We never know just how many guests will join us.
 It is all part of the adventure.